OjeWilliams/SQL_Zoo/codes/JOIN.md

 ```
 </br>

-6.
-To JOIN game with eteam you could use either
+6.To JOIN game with eteam you could use either
 game JOIN eteam ON (team1=eteam.id) or game JOIN eteam ON (team2=eteam.id)
 Notice that because id is a column name in both game and eteam you must specify eteam.id instead of just id </br>
 List the dates of the matches and the name of the team in which 'Fernando Santos' was the team1 coach.